Cover Me Up: Morgan Wallen version

 In November 2020, Wallen's cover of "Cover Me Up" was announced as one of the tracks on his then-upcoming album Dangerous: The Double Album.
 Wallen's version is co-produced by Joey Moi and Dave Cohen.

 Wallen had covered the song in concert for more than a year prior to the release of his studio version, including performances on a tour with Luke Combs and during a video shoot created by the country music website Taste of Country.
 The latter publication noted that while Wallen's live covers had received mixed reception from fans, Isbell himself stated approval toward Wallen's rendition.
 Although not released as a single, Wallen's rendition charted on the Billboard Hot 100, Hot Country Songs and Canadian Hot 100 charts between 2019 and 2020.
 It has also received a platinum certification from the Recording Industry Association of America (RIAA) and Music Canada.

 Wallen uploaded an 8-minute short film on November 22, 2019, directed by Justin Clough and filmed near Leiper's Fork, Tennessee.
 The video portrays the song's storyline through a soldier who is suffering post-traumatic stress disorder.

-After a controversy surrounding a video of Wallen using a racial slur in February 2021, Isbell announced that he would donate his songwriting royalties to the Nashville chapter of the NAACP.
+After a controversy surrounding a video of Wallen shouting a racial slur in February 2021, Isbell announced that he would donate his songwriting royalties to the Nashville chapter of the NAACP.